BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 This array is used to generate the `IntegrationField` when requesting a navigatable path.

 At runtime the `CostField` is generated for each Sector with the default value - although with the feature `ron` it is possible to load the fields from disk.
-See the [Usage] section below for details on updating the `CostField`s during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or impassable `255`).
+See the [Usage] section below for details on updating the `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or impassable `255`).

 ## Portals

 Each Sector has up to 4 boundaries with neighbouring Sectors (2 or 3 when the sector is in a corner or along th edge of the game world).
 Each boundary can contain Portals which indicate a navigatable point from the current Sector to a neighbour.
-Portals serve a dual purpose, one of which is to provide responsiveness - `FlowField`s may take time to generate so when an actor needs to move a quick A* pathing query can produce an inital path route based on moving from one Portal to another and they can start moving in the general direction to the goal/target/endpoint.
-Once the `FlowField`s have been built the actor can switch to using them for granular navigation instead.
+Portals serve a dual purpose, one of which is to provide responsiveness - `FlowFields` may take time to generate so when an actor needs to move a quick A* pathing query can produce an inital path route based on moving from one Portal to another and they can start moving in the general direction to the goal/target/endpoint.
+Once the `FlowFields` have been built the actor can switch to using them for granular navigation instead.

 The following sectors are located away from any edges of the world which means each boundary can have Portals (the purple cells):